chrisgoringe/Custom-classifier-training/readme.md

 ## Monitoring training

+Metaparameter results are saved in a local sqlite database, specified by `--database` (default `sqlite:///db.sqlite`).
+Set `--database=` (ie blank) to turn this off.

-Unless you specify `--no_server`, the trainer will launch an Optuna Dashboard that you can access on `http://127.0.0.1:8080/`
+The trainer also launches an Optuna Dashboard that you can access on `http://127.0.0.1:8080/`.
+Control this with `--server={on,daemon,off}` (daemon will terminate with training).

 ## Spotlight